Protecting

 for the future of

-The ocean feeds 3 billion people worldwide, according to the United Nations Food and Agriculture Organization.
-However, 95% of marine species and 94% of marine habitats are in poor condition, according to the French Office for Biodiversity and Marine Biodiversity Protection.
+The ocean feeds 3 billion people worldwide, according to the Food and Agriculture Organization of the United Nations.
+However, 95% of marine species and 94% of marine habitats are in poor condition, according to the French Biodiversity Agency and marine biodiversity protection reports.

-This alarming observation led a Breton cannery, Maison CHANCERELLE, based in Douarnenez, to realize the importance of protecting marine resources to continue offering sustainable seafood products.
+This alarming observation has led to an awakening for a Breton cannery, Maison CHANCERELLE, based in Douarnenez, regarding the importance of protecting marine resources to continue offering sustainable seafood products.

 How?
-By implementing an approach that promotes responsible fishing, protects fishing professionals, and enhances product quality and transparency.
+By implementing an approach that promotes responsible fishing, protects fishing professionals, and emphasizes product quality and transparency.

 01